bpmolinari/nina/content/family/molinari/index.md

 Jacqueline Templeton, "From the Mountains to the Bush: Italian migrants write home from Australia, 1860-1962", University of Western Australia Press, 2003.

 This is a study of migration from the area of Italy.
-It constituted the great majority of migtarion in the 1880-1914 time.
+It constituted the great majority of migration in the 1880-1914 time.
 The area was agricultural and poor.
 The population was small landholders and poor.
 Land was in short supply.
 There was a tradition of younger sons working outside the area either seasonally or for a number of years.
 Money was sent back regularly, of accumulated until return.
 This happened in Europe (Switzerland, France) where unskilled farm labouring jobs were available.
 To some extent this system was transferred to Australia.

 The author has found access to a number of letters from the (single) sojourners in Austral back to Tirano.
 Many stories tell of isolation and loneliness.
 They tended to work together on small contacting arrangements, and the opportunities of interaction with the broader community were limited.